llvm/llvm-project/lldb/docs/use/tutorial.rst

 One other useful thing to note about the lldb stepping commands is that they are implemented as a stack of interruptible operations.
-Until the operation - e.g. step to the next line - is completed, the operation will remain on the stack.
-If it is interrupted, new stepping commands will result in their operations being pushed onto the stack, each of them retired as they are completed.
+Until the operation - e.g. step to the next line - is completed, it will remain on the stack.
+If the step over is interrupted and control returned to you, any new stepping commands you issue won't replace the step-over, but instead their operations will be pushed onto the stack after the original step over.

-Suppose, for instance, you ``step-over`` a source line, and hit a breakpoint in a function called by the code of the line you are stepping over.
-Since the step-over operation remains on the stack, you can examine the state at the point of the breakpoint hit, step around in that frame, step in to other frames, hit other breakpoints, etc.  Then when you are done, a simple ``continue`` will resume the original ``step-over`` operation, only ending when the desired line is reached.
+Then each of them will be retired as they are completed, finally returning to the original step over operation.

+Suppose, for instance, you ``step-over`` a source line with a function call.
+If there is a breakpoint in that function, hitting the breakpoint will interrupt the step over.
+At that point, you will likely want to examine the state at the breakpoint, maybe stepping around in that frame, or stepping into other functions, running some expressions, etc.

+Because the original step-over has remained on the stack, when you've finished your examinations, a simple ``continue`` will resume the original ``step-over`` operation, and you will arrive at the end of your starting source line in the original frame.

-This saves you from having to manually issue some number of ``step-out`` commands to get back to the frame you were stepping over.
+This saves you from having to keep track of your original intention, and manually issuing the requisite number of ``step-out`` commands to get back to the frame you were stepping over.
+The stack maintains that information for you.

 Hand-called functions using the ``expr`` command are also implemented by operations on this same stack.
-So if you are calling some code with the ``expr`` command, and hit a breakpoint during the evaluation of that code, you can examine the state where you stopped, step around at your convenience, and then issue a ``continue`` which will finish the expression evaluation operation and print the function result.
+So if you are calling some code with the ``expr`` command, and hit a breakpoint during the evaluation of that code, you can examine the state where you stopped, and when you're satisfied,  issue a ``continue`` to finish the expression evaluation operation and print the function result.

 You can examine the state of the operations stack using the ``thread plan list`` command, and if, for instance, you decide you don't actually want that outermost next to continue running, you can remove it with the ``thread plan discard`` command.
+If you are interested in following this process in more detail, the ``lldb step`` logging channel is useful source of information.

 A process, by default, will share the LLDB terminal with the inferior process.
 When in this mode, much like when debugging with GDB, when the process is